Hellbyte/Wizity.net/clientapi/README.md

 ```

 ### API.song.skip()
-Skip a current song in community you are in.
+Skip a current song in community you are currently in.
 Success when:
-* You are in any community.
 * Your rank is Founder, Admin, Global Moderator, Test Global Moderator, Host, Co-Host, Manager or Moderator.
 * Anyone is a DJ.